This content contains affiliate links to products. We may receive a small commission for purchases made through these links at no cost to you.

 Now that you have a handle on flights, next on the list is where to stay.
 I would suggest either a condo rental or one of the many hotels available.
 Go with a condo rental if you want to experience living like a local since it will most likely be in a neighborhood.
-Bucktown, Wicker Park, Logan Square & West Town are all good neighborhoods to stay where everything (cafes, restaurants & bars) is easily accessible, walkable or a quick ‘L’ or rideshare to downtown.
-Hotels are a good choice because they have many locations throughout the city (& some neighborhoods) and have various amenities like gyms, pools, spas, or rooftops with a spectacular view.
+Bucktown, Wicker Park, Logan Square & West Town are all good neighborhoods to stay in where everything (cafes, restaurants & bars) is easily accessible, walkable, or a quick ‘L’ or rideshare to downtown.
+Hotels are a good choice because they have many locations throughout the city (& some neighborhoods) and have various amenities like gyms, pools, spas, or rooftops with spectacular views.

-The following hotels got high ratings from my guests for services, amenities & location; the Sofitel (quick walk to The Historic Water Tower & Magnificent Mile), Chicago Athletic Association (Cindy’s rooftop & across the street from Millennium Park), the Thompson (near Rush St & the Gold Coast neighborhood), Four Seasons (also a quick walk to The Historic Water Tower & Magnificent Mile), the Langham (right on the Chicago River & Riverwalk) & Park Hyatt (also a quick walk to The Historic Water Tower & Magnificent Mile).
+The following hotels got high ratings from my clients for services, amenities & location: the Sofitel (quick walk to The Historic Water Tower & Magnificent Mile), Chicago Athletic Association (Cindy’s rooftop & across the street from Millennium Park), the Thompson (near Rush St & the Gold Coast neighborhood), Four Seasons (also a quick walk to The Historic Water Tower & Magnificent Mile), the Langham (right on the Chicago River & Riverwalk) & Park Hyatt (also a quick walk to The Historic Water Tower & Magnificent Mile).

 how to get around